-Led by our one-to-one laptop programme in the Middle and Senior School, our students have constant access to the resources they need, including a secure, robust and wireless LAN, numerous printers and scanners, and digital cameras, voice recorders, digital probes and tablets.
+Led by our one-to-one laptop program in the Middle and Senior School, our students have constant access to the resources they need, including a secure, robust and wireless LAN, numerous printers and scanners, and digital cameras, voice recorders, digital probes and tablets.
 We also equip every classroom with a mounted digital projector, interactive whiteboard and audio equipment.
 Wireless access points throughout the school ensure connection to online encyclopedias, databases, news services, global communications and video-streaming in every room.

-A help desk operated by dedicated IT staff that is available year round for software and hardware support and computer repair.
+A help desk operated by dedicated IT staff that is available year-round for software and hardware support and computer repair.